 Courses being offered during 2017-2018 include:

 Southeastern's Dual Enrollment program is available to high school students from public and non-public schools and will continue to be administered on high school campuses as hybrid courses with all content delivered online OR face-to-face by Southeastern faculty.
 High school teachers serve as facilitators in the classroom by assisting with registration and enrollment, proctoring exams as necessary, and through supplemental instruction, serving as daily learning resources for students as they assimilate course content.
-Southeastern does NOT provide any Dual Enrollment coursework on its Hammond campus or at any of its satellite facilities.
+Southeastern does not provide any Dual Enrollment coursework on its Hammond campus or at any of its satellite facilities and is not available to Home-School students.
 Below are additional opportunities for high school and home school students to get a jump start on college- and university-level course work with an on-campus experience at Southeastern during the summer and the school year (details here):

 Gifted and Talented Program